-Just one look at Wagyu, and you know it's special — just wait until you taste it!
-"Melt-in-your-mouth" is an understatement, and unique, rich flavors shine through as well.
+Just one look at Wagyu, and you know it's special.
+However, it’s the rich, buttery flavor profile and tender texture that make this luxury protein incomparable.
 No wonder this beef has been compared to caviar for its luxurious texture and high price tag.

 1. Select the Best Wagyu Beef